ronhenson/travel_log/README.md

 Travel journal with photos and attachments.

+- [ ] TODO: CHANGE name to travel-log

 - CRUD ability
 - Get photos by locaion and time from Google Photos
   - Ability to select and delete photos from query results